Skip to main content

 Whereas before an anti-bot system was applied universally across the entire website, there have been more and more cases of certain page types having more or less aggressive anti-bot systems.

-A recent example, has been Indeed.com which has increased the protection on individual job posts, whilst leaving the job post lists at lower protection.
+• High Demand Pages: Pages that are high demand by scrapers are often protected with more aggressive anti-bot systems.
+Example: Indeed.com has increased the protection on individual job posts, whilst leaving the job post lists at lower protection.

 This means that you might need different scraping strategies and proxies to scrape different parts of the same website.
 Increasing the complexity of your scrapers and proxy costs.